The Háifoss Hike, Iceland

 No further signs of the trail after this point.
 That’s the best view of Granni from inside the gorge.

-This is a one-way hike, so once you get to the end of the trail in the gorge, you need to get back up the same way.
+This is an out-and-back hike, so once you get to the end of the trail in the gorge, you need to get back up the same way.

 The top of the gorge is going to be your first stop on this hike.
-And perhaps your last too, on the way up from the gorge.
+And perhaps your last too, on the way back up.
 The views from there are spectacular.
 Haifoss is a fantastic waterfall, and so is Granni.
 The way the water drops from the cliffs is almost hypnotic to watch.
-Not only that but looking down from the vertical cliffs is quite an experience.
+Not only that, but looking down from the vertical cliffs is quite an experience.

 View of the Haifoss waterfall from the top of the cliff.